JzHartmut/Test_emC/README.md

 * All compiler options are obviously
 * The compiler and linker command line arrengement is obviously

-To check the dependencies the org.vishia.checkDeps_C.CheckDependencyFile can be used (TODO)
+To check the dependencies the org.vishia.checkDeps_C.CheckDependencyFile can be used (yet not used, TODO)

+## What is tested

+### Variants of build

+Because of the emC source can be compiled with different approaches (variants, see [vishia/.../testStrategie_en](https://vishia.org/emcdocu/html5/TestOrg/testStrategie_en.html)) it compiles more as one emCBase_.test.exe in different directories.

+...TODO

 ## Other projects to explore and use as templates